OpenRiskNet/workshop/wp2-deployment-workshop-2019/exercise-b/README.md

 >   For a full list of available commands you can visit the OpenShift v3.11
     [CLI reference] page.

+## Move to correct location in the repo

+Change directory to where the files for the exercise are located:

+    cd /git/workshop/wp2-deployment-workshop-2019/exercise-b

 ## Login
 Login to the server: -